adaltas/node-nikita/packages/system/src/group/index.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'gid':
             type: 'integer'
             description: '''
             Group name or number of the user´s initial login group.
             '''
           'name':
             type: 'string'
             description: '''
             Login name of the group.
             '''
           'system':
             type: 'boolean'
             default: false
             description: '''
             Create a system account, such user are not created with ahome by default, set the "home" option if we it to be created.
             '''
         required: ['name']

 ## Handler